harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed a UI issue where the **Environment** tab in a Deploy stage did not display new custom variables after they were created.
 (CDS-76068)

-- Removed the **Reconcile** option for individual input sets in the **Input Sets** page.
+- Removed the **Reconcile** option for individual input sets on the **Input Sets** page.
 (CDS-75845)

-- Implemented a fix to ensure that user-entered values are always populated in the **Inputs** tab on running / re-running the pipeline.
+- Implemented a fix to ensure that user-entered values are always populated on the **Inputs** tab when running or rerunning a pipeline.
 (CDS-75593, ZD-48181)

-- Fixed a filtering issue in the **Pipeline Executions** page.
+- Fixed a filtering issue on the **Pipeline Executions** page.
 (CDS-75224)

   When the service received empty arrays for fields in the filter, the service would add this fields in the filtering criteria with empty values thereby not returning accurate results.

-  The fix will handle the empty arrays being sent and saved filters will return only fields that have values in them.
+  The fix handles empty arrays, and saved filters return only fields that have values.

 - Fixed an issue where ECR image based triggers were firing off with null values for artifact image tag and repo name.
 (CDS-75173)

-- Added a tooltip for Build stages to let users know `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration`.
+- Added the following tooltip for the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration`.
 (CDS-75080, ZD-47902)

-- Added a tooltip for Build stages: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration.` (CDS-74137)
+- Added a tooltip to the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration.` (CDS-74137)

 - Fixed a filtering issue when using pipeline tags in the **Pipelines** and **Pipeline Executions** pages.
 (CDS-73807, ZD-47148)